 - Have a valid driver’s license and reliable transportation to get to any point within the Program’s geographical jurisdiction at any time.
 The jurisdiction is Medina, Portage, Summit, and Wayne counties.

-- Successfully passing a high school or post education math course.
+- Successfully passing a high school or post education algebra course.

 - Must be physically able to perform electrical construction work.

 - Have the legal right to work in the United States.

-Applicants with bona fide Electrical Construction training and work experience may qualify for an oral interview solely by providing indisputable documented evidence verifying a minimum of four thousand (4000) hours in the trade.
+Applicants with bona fide Electrical Construction training and work experience may qualify for an oral interview solely by providing indisputable documented evidence verifying a minimum of two thousand four hundred (2400) hours in the trade.
 Please call the JATC for further information.

 - Complete an online application.
 A sequential application number is assigned at that time of the application.

 - Submit (by mail or email) an official high school, college, and GED transcripts (If applicable) verifying meeting the educational requirements.
 Supporting high school transcripts must also be submitted for applicants with GED's.
 However, copies of certificates for adult education courses and the like will be accepted for further review.
 For military training proof, an official copy of a DD214 must be uploaded or submitted.

 - Proof of being at least 18 years of age (or 17 years old at the time of application).
 An uploaded copy of your current driver's license is required for proof of age and driving validation.